Asurar0/mikomikagi/README.md

 ## License

-This software is distributed under the GNU General Public License v3.0, or later.
+This software is distributed under the MIT License.